eincosmos/eincosmos/README.md

 # I am Vishwa

-Currently working on: experimenting with tech, and turning ideas into real projects
+Currently experimenting with tech, and turning ideas into real projects

-Currently learning: low-level computing, ai/ml, IoT, Cybersecurity, and how things actually work under the hood
+Learning: low-level computing, ai/ml, IoT, Cybersecurity, and how things actually work under the hood

 I’m looking to collaborate on: open-source, dev tools, and interesting tech experiments